jastuccio/my-blog-posts/drafts/react-nanodegree-notes.md

 [Rendering Elements](https://facebook.github.io/react/docs/rendering-elements.html) from the React docs

-### Create React App
+### 2.3 Create React App

 test jsx must return a single element

-### Composing with Components
+### 2.4 Composing with Components

-Favor composition over inheritance

-compose elements in different ways using nesting and props.
+Compose elements in different ways using nesting and props.
 You ultimately want your UI components to be independent, focused, and reusable.

+##### Favor composition over inheritance

-### Summary
+### 2.5 Summary

 * JSX uses JavaScript to let us describe the UI by creating elements instead of writing these rigid templates
 * encapsulate groups of elements in React components